Divorce

 The process: A person seeking a protection/restraining order must first apply to the court for a temporary order, which will set a return date for an evidentiary hearing to determine if the order should be made permanent.
 The temporary restraining order is made on the basis of the accuser’s testimony in a one-sided or ex parte hearing before a judge.
 The accused party is not informed of the hearing and does not have the right to be heard.
 They will have that opportunity at the later evidentiary hearing, which will usually take place within one to three weeks.
 The evidentiary hearing is the critical hearing for the accused party and should not be taken lightly.
 The person seeking the restraining order must prove by a preponderance of the evidence the accused party has committed acts constituting grounds for issuance of a civil protection order and that, unless restrained, they will continue to commit such acts or acts designed to intimidate or retaliate against the protected person.
 The person seeking the protective order does not have to show imminent danger from the accused party.

 If the protection order becomes permanent, it can have serious and potentially career-ending consequences.
-The advice and help of a skilled, aggressive attorney at this point in the process is crucial to avoid unwanted marks on your personal history and career.
+At this point in the process, it is crucial to seek the advice and help of a skilled, aggressive attorney to avoid unwanted marks on your personal history and career.

 Protective Orders For Military Members